buildworksai/AgentHub/README.md

 - VS Code 1.107.0 or higher
 - Node.js (for development)

 ## Extension Settings

-This extension does not contribute any VS Code settings.
-All configuration is done via `.agent/rules` files.
+All configuration is done via `.agent/rules` files and the `agentRules.*` settings in your workspace settings.
+See the Configuration section above for details.

 ## Known Issues